-The hustle and bustle that comes along with a visit to a business that caters to our littlest friends can be tough on a kid with special needs.
+The hustle and bustle that’s bundled with everyday life for our littlest friends can be tough on a kid with special needs.
 That’s why some local kid-centric businesses and performance groups block off specific times where the noise is dialed back, lights are dimmed, crowds are kept small and kids are, well, free to be themselves!
 Read on to learn about a special Blue Man Group performance and museums, play spaces, theatres, a gym and more that keep special needs kids in mind when developing their programming.